 Introduction

-The new form extension is configured entirely with YAML – this markup language was established in the TYPO3 universe with the new version 8.
+The form extension is configured entirely with YAML – this markup language was established in the TYPO3 universe with version 8.
 It is also used for the configuration of the new rich text editor CKEditor.
 Especially for the new form framework, a lot of configuration exists because the core developers wanted it to be as versatile as possible.
-TYPO3 integrators will have to adapt to this new configuration method.
-Thankfully, the backend module of EXT:form contains a quite helpful form editor which assists you with creating a new form.

 One great advantage compared to proven form extensions like Powermail is the way forms are stored.
 Every form is saved as a separate YAML file including all form fields, validators and finishers, e.g. to send emails.
 By default these files are saved inside the fileadmin folder by the backend module, but it's possible to save to site packages (template extensions).
 This way you can easily version your generated forms and reuse them in other TYPO3 installations.
 You can configure the backend module so that you're able to modify forms that have been outsourced to an extension.
 I will add this setting further below.